-In this paper, we present cybersecurity challenges faced by ICS asset owners, based on ten interviews with representatives from ten companies within three different industries in Norway.
+In this paper, we present cybersecurity challenges faced by ICS asset owners, based on ten interviews with representatives from ten companies within the oil and gas, food and beverage, and electricity generation and distribution industries in Norway.
 Our interview guide focused on cybersecurity challenges related to the three topics of supply chain, handling of vulnerabilities, and testbeds and digital twins.
 The interviews were performed in a semi-structured manner, and each interview was transcribed, coded, and the combined material was analyzed using thematic analysis.
 We identified seven challenges, related to limited insight into cybersecurity risk in the supply chain, lack of cybersecurity awareness in the procurement process, establishing asset inventory, a need for practical cybersecurity approached and guidelines, obtaining resources and ensuring awareness of cybersecurity, barriers to testbed and digital twin applicability for cybersecurity, and to establishing vulnerability context.
 The results further furthermore indicate heterogeneity in the challenges faced by the different companies, a finding we attribute to differences in size, industries, but also to our methodology.
 We briefly discuss the challenges but make no attempt to prioritize them in terms of importance or relevance.